Routing

 DANGER

-When multiple attributes are specified at the same time, these attributes need to be satisfied simultaneously in order for the current rule to take effect.
+When multiple attributes are specified simultaneously, these attributes must be satisfied simultaneously for the current rule to take effect.

-"regexp:"followed by a regular expression.
-When this regular expression matches the target domain, the rule takes effect.
+"regexp:", the rest is a regular expression.
+The rule takes effect when the regular expression matches the target domain.
 For example, "regexp:\\.goo.*\\.com$" matches "www.google.com" and "fonts.googleapis.com", but not "google.com".
-Case sensitive. - Subdomain (recommended): Starts with
+Case sensitive. - Subdomain (Recommended): Starts with

-"domain:"followed by a domain.
-When this domain is the target domain or a subdomain of the target domain, the rule takes effect.
-For example, "domain:xray.com" matches "www.xray.com" and "xray.com", but not "wxray.com". - Substring: Begins with
+"domain:", the rest is a domain name.
+The rule takes effect when the domain is the target domain or its subdomain.
+For example, "domain:xray.com" matches "www.xray.com" and "xray.com", but not "wxray.com". - Substring: Starts with

-"keyword:", the remainder is a string.
-This rule applies when this string matches any part of the target domain.
-For example, "keyword:sina.com" can match "sina.com", "sina.com.cn", and "www.sina.com", but not "sina.cn". - Exact match: Starts with
+"keyword:", the rest is a string.
+The rule takes effect when this string matches any part of the target domain.
+For example, "keyword:sina.com" matches "sina.com", "sina.com.cn", and "www.sina.com", but not "sina.cn". - Full match: Starts with

-"dotless:", followed by a string that cannot contain periods (.).
-This rule applies when the domain name does not contain periods (.) and this string matches any part of the target domain name.
-For example, "dotless:pc-" can match "pc-alice" and "mypc-alice", suitable for internal NetBIOS domains, etc. Case sensitive. - Predefined domain list: Starts with
+"dotless:", the rest is a string that cannot contain..
+The rule takes effect when the domain contains no.and this string matches any part of the target domain.
+For example, "dotless:pc-" matches "pc-alice", "mypc-alice".
+Suitable for intranet NetBIOS domains, etc. Case sensitive. - Predefined domain list: Starts with

 TIP